What is Text Case? A Developer's Guide to Naming Conventions

 Converting Between Cases

-- Split the input into individual words (by detecting boundaries — spaces, underscores, hyphens, or uppercase letters)
+- Split by spaces, underscores, hyphens, punctuation, or uppercase letter boundaries.

 Input: "getUserProfile"